jonhadfield/easeprobe/docs/Benchmark.md

 The test data is taken from the top 1M websites (https://majestic.com/reports/majestic-million)

-The test data can be found under the [EaseProbe Test](../resources/test/) folder.
+The test data can be found under the [GuardianProbe Test](../resources/test/) folder.

 ## 4. Test Result